 Cross-eyed, medically known as strabismus, refers to a condition in which eyes are misaligned.
 It commonly occurs when the muscles that control eye movement are not properly working together.
 The result is one or both eyes turning inward, outward, upward or downward, or one or both eyes moving irregularly.

 Strabismus is usually diagnosed during childhood and affects about 4 percent of children, afflicting boys and girls equally.
 Though it cannot be prevented, its complications can be avoided with early intervention.
 Even if you notice symptoms intermittently – when your child is ill, stressed or fatigued – alert your eye care provider.

-Timpanogos Vision Center has the experience and equipment necessary to diagnose and often treat the eye conditions detailed above at our office in Highland.
+Timpanogos Vision Center has the experience and equipment necessary to diagnose and often treat the eye conditions detailed above at our offices in Highland & Pleasant Grove.
 For more information please schedule an appointment with your eye care provider, and we will be in touch with you shortly.